OpticAlpha870/trading-terminal-docs/docs/channel-comparison.md

 Unusual Whales is the most established options flow platform.
 Its flow feed is comprehensive and its congressional trade tracking is well known.
 The gap is everything outside options and filings.
 Unusual Whales has no forex data, no crypto market structure (liquidation maps, CVD, whale alerts), and no macro indicators beyond FOMC probabilities.
 Traders who need cross-asset context alongside their options flow currently run Unusual Whales plus at least one other subscription.

-OpticAlpha covers the full stack at $10.50/month versus $48/month for Unusual Whales alone.
+OpticAlpha covers the full stack at $10.50/month versus $50/month for Unusual Whales alone.

 ### OpticAlpha vs SpotGamma

 SpotGamma pioneered retail access to GEX analysis and has the most established brand in dealer positioning data.
 Its GEX methodology is well documented and widely cited.
 The product is equities only: no crypto, no forex, no macro, no filings.
-It is a single-asset-class tool at $149/month for the entry tier.
+It is a single-asset-class tool at $99/month for the entry tier.

 OpticAlpha's GEX channel covers the same core metrics (net GEX, DEX, call wall, put wall, zero gamma line) plus the squeeze radar scoring layer, at $10.50/month as part of the full terminal.

 ### OpticAlpha vs GEXStream

-GEXStream is the most direct GEX competitor on price, starting at $29.50/month on the annual plan.
+GEXStream is the most direct GEX competitor on price, starting at $39.50/month on the annual plan ($49.50/month billed monthly).
 Coverage is equities options positioning only.
 No crypto, no forex, no macro, no filings.

 ### OpticAlpha vs Koyfin